 There are two types of divorce cases, the contested and the uncontested cases.

 For this divorce case, both parties get along and agree on mutual matters pertaining to dissolution of their marriage.
 The benefits of uncontested divorce cases include:

 Savings – these divorces save money as you don’t have to argue over different matters for a long time.

 It is less stressful as there are few hardships around the processes.

 If both parties fail to agree on their separation and parting ways, they will have to go for a contested divorce.
 These contested divorces are held in family law courts because the couple has to come to a mutual agreement on child custody issues, visitation, alimony, and property division.
 The process is exhausting, and the back and forth between the lawyers result in a lengthy court process that is emotionally and financially draining.

 Note that legal separations in South Dakota have nothing to do with property divisions but divorces center focus on the separations.

-If you prefer legal separation over a divorce and you need a marital separation, you are in the right place as we have the marital separation agreement ready, just for you.
+If you prefer legal separation over a divorce and you need a Marital Separation Agreement, you are in the right place as we have the Marital Separation Agreement ready, just for you.

 Whether you live in Sioux Falls, Rapid City or any other city of South Dakota, you can use our legal forms easily.